Templestay

 Templestay is a cultural program offered in numerous South Korean Buddhist temples.
 Templestay allows participants to experience the life of Buddhist practitioners and learn the various aspects of Korean Buddhist culture and history through stories told by monks.
-The Templestay program was first proposed by Professor MooHyung Chung and has been operating since the 2002 FIFA Korea Japan World Cup.
+The Templestay program was first proposed by Professor MooHyung Chung and has been operating since the 2002 FIFA World Cup.

 Origin

 Templestay is an experiential program in Korean Buddhism initiated by the Jogye Order of Korean Buddhism at the onset of the 2002 World Cup.
 During its 1,700 years of history, Korean Buddhism has preserved and passed down Ganhwa Seon practice, a kind of Seon (Zen) meditation.
 Every year during the retreat seasons of summer and winter, about 2,500 monastics enter a 100-day meditation retreat in one of the 100 temples nationwide.
 This is a unique Korean tradition in the sphere of Mahayana Buddhism.

 This tradition has influenced the architectural layout of temples and monastic life over the years, and one can attain inner calm and peace of mind and body at any of these temples.
 In their effort to transform the 2002 World Cup into a cultural opportunity, the Jogye Order of Korean Buddhism decided to open their temple gates during the games and allowed both Koreans and non-Koreans to stay in one of their mountain temples.

 As a result, in the 30 days the World Cup lasted (May 31, 2002 to June 30), 1,000 foreigners and 10,000 Koreans experienced the Templestay program.
 That was a sizable achievement, but more importantly, Korean Buddhism and the Templestay program became known to the wider world as major international media, including CNN, the New York Times, BBC and NHK, paid growing attention and reported feature stories about them.

 After the end of the 2002 World Cup, the Jogye Order of Korean Buddhism announced the permanent establishment of the Templestay program on July 2, 2002.
 The Order then established the Cultural Corps of Korean Buddhism on July 16, 2004 as an operative body to run the Templestay program.
 As the national government promised budget support, the number of temples operating a Templestay program grew from 31 in the first year to 110 in 2015.

 The Templestay program is now recognized as one of the major tourist programs in Korea.
 In 2009, the OECD selected the Templestay program as one of the five most successful combinations of culture and tourism.

 According to statistics issued by the Cultural Corps of Korean Buddhism on May 29, 2011, a total of 700,000 people have experienced Templestay in the decade following 2002 when the program began.